UNEDSoftMatter/LJ_platinum_argon/README.md

 #LJ_platinum_argon

-lammps MD scripts to perform the simulation of fluid argon between two platinum walls when the temperature of the lower wall is increased.
+lammps MD scripts to perform the simulation of fluid argon between two platinum walls when the temperature of the walls is increased.
+Because of the pbc and absence of vacuum between the border of the walls and the border of the simulation box, we can considerar the two walls as only one.
+So, the simulation perform a solid platinum walls surrounded by a fluid argon.

 __in.walls__ performs the complete simulation (equilibration and production stages).__in.walls.equilibration__ only equilibration stage and __in.walls.production__ production stage.